maxkramer/SwiftLuhn/README.md

 This is a port of the Luhn Algorithm, generally used for validating debit/credit card details, written in Swift.

+SwiftLuhn's HEAD is written in Swift 3.
+If your project doesn't support Swift 3 yet, please use the [0.1.1 tag](https://github.com/MaxKramer/SwiftLuhn/releases/tag/0.1.1).

 Objective-C port can be found at [https://github.com/MaxKramer/ObjectiveLuhn](https://github.com/MaxKramer/ObjectiveLuhn).

 ## Usage